jihunhwang/jihunhwang.github.io/_posts/2024-01-22-UWSP_CTF_2023_writeup.md

 {% endhighlight %}

 <p>
-I don't exactly know/remember what was happening, but it worked for the vast majority of times.
-Anyway, our hypotheses that <code>local_10</code> is indeed the stack canary and overwriting it with itself could allow us to bypass the stack smashing detection system.
+I don't exactly know/remember what was happening, but it worked for the vast majority of the time.
+Anyway, our hypothesis that <code>local_10</code> is indeed the stack canary and overwriting it with itself could allow us to bypass the stack smashing detection system.
 </p>

-<p>So, you'd probably think that we can put shellcode inside our buffer <code>local_418</code> and changing the return address to the address of buffer would work, like this code does:
+<p>So, you'd probably think that we can put shellcode inside our buffer <code>local_418</code> and changing the return address to the address of the buffer would work, like this code does:
 </p>
 {% highlight python %}
 new_payload = b'0:'